edward62740/WMNS/README.md

-# Wireless Mesh Network System
+# Wireless Mesh Network System (WMNS)

 ![alt text](https://github.com/edward62740/Wireless-Mesh-Network-System/blob/master/Documentation/mesh.png "Mesh Devices")

 ## Overview

-This is a wireless sensor network system as a part of an ongoing project for smart home sensing and security, to provide real-time data collection of various data types (see below).
+This is a wireless sensor network system as a part of an ongoing project for smart home sensing and security.
+The intent is to create easily deployable, low-maintenance (thereby low-power) sensors for real-time collection of non-sensitive data.
+The various sensors have a battery life typically between 1-4 years off a CR2032 (excl.
+CO2SN - 4 months, Li-ion).
 The data is collected in InfluxDB and can be viewed graphically in Grafana.
 ![alt text](https://github.com/edward62740/Wireless-Mesh-Network-System/blob/master/Documentation/graph.jpg "Grafana")